ZoeLeBlanc/is578-intro-dh/_materials/intro_data_analysis/03-intro-mapping.md

 - Are your locations points or larger polygons?
 How might you represent that in your map?
 - Are you interested in story mapping or more aggregate views?

-Once completed, you should upload a screenshot of your map and share your dataset in this GitHub discussion forum [https://github.com/ZoeLeBlanc/is578-intro-dh/discussions/8](https://github.com/ZoeLeBlanc/is578-intro-dh/discussions/8).
+Once completed, you should upload a screenshot of your map (or whatever format makes the most sense) and share your dataset in this GitHub discussion forum [https://github.com/ZoeLeBlanc/is578-intro-dh/discussions/8](https://github.com/ZoeLeBlanc/is578-intro-dh/discussions/8).

 ## Resources